International vs. Expat Health Insurance: Coverage, Costs, Taxes

 • U.S. coverage during home visits

-• Wellness programs and telemedicine
+• Wellness programs and expanded mental health benefits

 Common exclusions across most plans: